- Home

 Cataracts

-Cataracts occur when the lenses in the eyes develop cloudy patches.
-These patches can become larger over time, causing blurred vision and eventually sight loss.
+Cataracts occur when eye lenses develop cloudy patches.
+These patches can become larger over time, causing blurred vision and, in some cases, eventually sight loss.

-Cataracts usually develop in both eyes but may not necessarily appear at the same time or look the same in each eye.
-The condition usually occurs in people in their 40s and 50s, but doesn’t affect vision until they’re in their 60s.
-Cataracts can affect day-to-day activities such as driving and reading.
+Cataracts typically develop in both eyes, but may not appear at the same time or look the same in each eye.
+The condition usually occurs in people in their 40s and 50s, but doesn’t affect vision until 10 or 20 years later.
+Cataracts can affect daily activities such as driving and reading.

-While experts aren’t sure what causes cataracts, factors like smoking, diabetes, eye injury, long-term use of steroids, and a family history of cataracts can increase your risk.
+Experts are currently unsure what causes cataracts.
+However, factors like smoking, diabetes, eye injury, long-term use of steroids, and a family history of the condition are believed to play a role.

 Glaucoma

-Glaucoma is a common eye condition where the optic nerve connecting the eye to the brain becomes damaged.
-It’s usually caused by a fluid buildup in the front part of the eye, which increases pressure.
-It can affect people of any age, but is most common in people in their 70s and 80s.
+Glaucoma is a common condition where the optic nerve that connects the eye to the brain becomes damaged, usually caused by fluid buildup in the front part of the eye.
+Anyone can develop glaucoma, but it most commonly affects those in their 70s and 80s.

-If left untreated, glaucoma can lead to loss of vision, so it’s important to book an eye test or visit your GP if you have any concerns.
+If left untreated, glaucoma can lead to vision loss, so it’s important to book an eye test or visit your GP if you have any concerns.
 People aged 40 and over with a close relative with glaucoma are entitled to a free NHS eye examination every year to catch any changes as soon as possible.

 Common retinal conditions

 The retina is a thin sheet of nerve tissue that lines the inside of the eye.
-It’s key for sending signals to the brain that allow us to see.
+It sends signals to the brain that allow us to see.

-Below are some common retinal conditions and how to treat them.
+Below are some common retinal conditions and potential ways to treat them.

 Age-related macular degeneration (AMD)

 Age-related macular degeneration (AMD) is a condition that affects the middle part of your vision.
-It can appear in one eye or both, and the first symptoms often include blurriness or distortion in the central area of your vision.
+It can appear in one or both eyes, and initial symptoms often include blurriness or distortion in the central area of your vision.

-AMD usually begins to affect people in their 50s and 60s.
-While it doesn’t cause complete blindness, it can make everyday activities like reading and driving tricky.
+AMD develops in people in their 50s and 60s.
+While it doesn’t cause complete blindness, it can make everyday activities, such as reading and driving, tricky.

-The exact cause of AMD is unknown, though it’s been linked to smoking, high blood pressure, being overweight, and having a family history of AMD.
-Without getting treatment for AMD, vision can become worse, so it’s best to try and catch it early.
+The exact cause of AMD is unknown, but factors like smoking, high blood pressure, being overweight, and having a family history of the condition are thought to increase your risk.
+Without treatment, your vision can become worse, so it’s best to try to catch it early.
 Treatments include eye injections and light therapy.

 Retinal detachment

 Retinal detachment usually occurs when a hole or tear weakens the retina.
-This allows fluid to collect under the retina, which weakens its attachment.
-However, it can also be caused by short-sightedness, eye operations (such as for cataracts), and genetics.
+This allows fluid to collect under it, lifting it away from the back of the eye.
+However, retinal detachment can also be caused by short-sightedness, eye operations (such as for cataracts), and genetics.

 Symptoms of a detached retina include blurred or dimmed vision, a sudden increase in dots or lines (floaters and flashes), and a dark shadow moving across your vision.

-If you’re suffering from these symptoms, it’s best to call 111 (NHS) because, if left untreated, detached retinas can permanently affect your vision.
+If you’re suffering from these symptoms, it’s important to call 111 (NHS).
+If left untreated, detached retinas can permanently affect your vision.

 Early remedies for retinal detachment include laser or freezing treatment.
 An operation under local anaesthetic may sometimes be needed to repair the hole and reattach the retina.